 Section 5339 funding is for capital investments in bus and bus facilities, primarily allocated by formula.
 Remaining funds are competitively allocated with no single grantee receiving more than 10 percent of the annual discretionary program.
 A sub-program provides grants for bus and bus facility projects that support low and zero-emission vehicles.
 A minimum 20 percent local match is required.
 Funds are allocated by formula to the 12 Bay Area urbanized areas based on population and service factors to support bus fleet replacement and bus facilities projects.
-There is also significant competition for relatively low funding amounts from transit operators in the San Francisco-Oakland UZA.
-MTC applies its own criteria to allocate federal transit formula funds to Bay Area transit agencies, but Section 5339 discretionary grants are directly awarded by FTA to transit agenices without suballocation by MTC.
-In FY 2016 a total of \$1.9 million in discretionary grants were awarded to Bay Area transit agencies.
-Agencies receiving grant awards included CCCTA, Eastern Contra Costa Transit Authority (ECCTA), San Francisco Municipal Transportation Agency (SFMTA), and Santa Clara Valley Transportation Authority (VTA).
+MTC then applies its own criteria to allocate federal transit formula funds to Bay Area transit agencies.
+In FY 2016 a total of \$1.9 million in discretionary grants were awarded to Bay Area transit agencies including CCCTA, Eastern Contra Costa Transit Authority (ECCTA), San Francisco Municipal Transportation Agency (SFMTA), and Santa Clara Valley Transportation Authority (VTA).